Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-ios.rst

 ==========================
 Trusting Embassy CA on iOS
 ==========================

+This applies to iOS v15 and v16.
+For older versions, see the `v14 guide </0.3.1.x/user-manual/connecting/connecting-lan/lan-os/lan-ios>`_.

 #.
 Download the certificate to your Downloads folder

 #.
 Open your Downloads folder and click on the certificate